tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3026/Week 10 + 11 - Power Electronics and Inverters.md

 Assume voltage applied to the motor is AC, and the voltage drop across the armature resistance is very small.
 Then at steady state we have:
 $$\hat{V} \approx j \omega\hat{\Lambda}$$
+Where:
-(Voltage applied at the stator and flux)
+V = Voltage applied at the sta

 $$V \approx \omega \Lambda$$
 $$\Lambda \approx \frac{V}{\omega} = \frac{1}{2 \pi} \frac{V}{f}$$
+Since V/f relation is constant the flux is also constant.
+The **torque is independent of the supplied frequency** Since flux is maintained constant, **the torque developed depends purely on slip speed.**

-# Additional Content
+# Additional C
----